amohnacs15/seven_contents_by_ai/README.md

 install everything with pip3

 [If our linked in token is no good then follow the instructions here to get a new one from the browser window](https://www.jcchouinard.com/linkedin-api/)

+Our Meta Graph tokens expire very quickly, after one day.
+You will need to go back [here](https://developers.facebook.com/tools/explorer/) and get your access tokens:
+- access token for specific pages/IG
+- access token for user